February 26, 20200 mins read

 Any new pull request for changes made to the requirements.txt file is automatically tested to make sure you’re not introducing new security vulnerabilities into your project.
 If vulnerabilities are found, the pull request fails the security test and you can decide whether to continue merging the pull request or not.

 All this automation goodness can be configured.
 Both test and fix PRs can be disabled.
 For test PRs, you also have control over fail conditions.

 Staying on top of vulnerable dependencies can easily be listed as a top Python security best practice.
 Easier said than done, right?
 The ease in which third-party code can be pulled into projects and the overall rise in open source adoption means that the challenge of gaining visibility and control of this code is only getting more complicated.

 Snyk was designed to help developers overcome this challenge by providing a developer-friendly tool that integrates natively into existing workflows and helps automate the process of finding and fixing vulnerabilities in open source dependencies.

 Automated remediation for Python is provided in all Snyk Open Source plans, including our Free plan which includes unlimited scans for open source projects.
-To try it out, sign up and start testing.
+To try it out, sign up for an account (using the link below) and start testing.
 In the meantime, these resources will help you get started with securing your Python projects: